Breaking Down the Smollet Case - December 10th, Hour 2

 Well, Jill says he works 24 hours a day.

-Jill, Dr. Jill Biden.
+Well, it's a jill, Dr. Jill Biden.

 Well, she got offended at this very issue.

-It's gonna air this weekend.
+It's going to air this weekend.

-Anyway, she was pressed on this poll that came out showing registered voters split on the question of whether her husband is mentally fit, and it was a politico morning consult survey, hardly the vast right-wing conspiracy, and they found 46% of respondents agreed with the statement Joe Biden is mentally fit.
+Anyway, she was pressed on this poll that came out showing registered voters split on the question of whether her husband is mentally fit.

 48%, a majority, disagreed.